mitko2811/Distributed-File-System/README.md

 # Distributed-File-System Server
 This Distributed File Server is using a Controller class to service TCP Client Requests using Java.
-The DFS server is part of a coursework for COMP2207(Distributed Systems And Networks) of the Univeristy of Southampton 2021.<br>
+The DFS server is part of a university coursework.<br>
 Tested and working with Java SDK 14.0.2 and up.<br>